 Ideally, backup the database on a daily basis, and the files on a weekly basis.

 - Backup to the web server you can use the WP-DBManager plugin.
 This plugin will backup the website on your hosting and/or email you as an attachment.
-(Do note however, that email content is limited within transmission.
-Thus if the backup is oversize, it probably won’t reach your inbox)

 The downside to backing up on the web server is that everything is stored in one location – that of your server.
 Should a problem arise with your server, this could mean the loss of both your site and its backup!